 Whole carcasses of all deer, including fawns, taken within a CWD management zone must remain within the zone until a “not detected” test is confirmed.
 Those taken in the CWD control zone must remain in either the control zone or the southeast CWD management zone.

-B. Submit a mandatory sample for CWD testing
+B. Submit a voluntary sample for CWD testing

-Sampling station location information can be found on this interactive map, on page 66 and 67 of the 2019 hunting regulations booklet, or on the following webpages:
+Sampling station location information can be found on this interactive map, on page 72-76 of the 2020 hunting regulations booklet, or on the following webpages:

 - If the deer was hit between Jan.
-1, 2020 and Sept.
-13, 2020: Visit a local DNR Wildlife office to get the deer sampled.
+1, 2021, and Sept.
+17, 2021: Make an appointment with a local DNR Wildlife office to get the deer sampled.
 These offices can be found on the DNR's office locator webpage.
 Please call the office ahead of time to make an appointment to ensure a DNR staff member is available to help.

 The carcass cannot leave the zone until a test result is reported as “not detected” for CWD (see 3A, above).
 To check test results visit mndnr.gov/cwdcheck and type in your ICR number.
 If “not detected” is confirmed for your deer, you may move the whole carcass outside of the zone.